 The Dentalvibe is a separate unit that has a soft disposable forked tip.
 The tip applies vibration to the mucosa and retracts the tissue.
 It even has a light that illuminates the area.
 It is much louder than the Vibraject which is a deliberate feature to help distract the patient.
 In addition the frequency and strength of the vibration is varied, unlike the Vibraject.
 It is claimed that this increases the efficacy of the device.
 A real advantage over the Vibraject is that vibration is applied to the tissues before needle contact which helps with initial penetration.
 However, it means that you cannot use your fingers to retract or palpate structures such as the internal oblique ridge (Figures 1 & 2).
 This results in a seriously high learning curve.
 I have really struggled with this.

 Purchase and running costs

-The Dentalvibe costs about £430 + shipping from the USA.
-In addition you need to purchase the disposable comfort tips which with shipping probably work out at over £1 each.
+The Dentalvibe currently costs $995 + shipping from the USA.
+In addition you need to purchase the disposable comfort tips which with shipping probably work out at over £1.50 each.
 The tips are designed to disintegrate on removal to scupper any unwise attempts at disinfection and reuse.
-The Vibraject costs £297 from the UK.
-It used to have a recharging unit but this has recently been withdrawn and instead uses disposable batteries.
+The Vibraject costs £199 from the UK.
+It uses disposable batteries.
 Estimated running costs are about £15 per annum.
 There is a conversion kit available which converts the standard Vibraject Intro Kit to a R3 rechargeable battery model.
 This includes two rechargeable batteries and costs £90.
 Clearly the Dentalvibe is much more expensive to purchase and to run, although still cheaper than the Wand (prices correct as of October 2018).